Zanzibar Itinerary: A Perfect 4 Days on the Spice Island in 2025

 Also a hotel, the Coffee House occupies one of the oldest buildings in Stone Town.

 Stop for a cup of amazing coffee, views, and some lunch on the rooftop.
 They’re open between 11 am and 3 pm.
+I hate that I didn’t get a decent picture!

 10. Jaw’s Corner